 - 1. Conducting a thorough check on Providers when they become part of the Provider Network. - 2.
-Monitoring Member access to all types of healthcare services. - 3.
-Providing programs and educational items about general healthcare and specific diseases. - 4.
-Sending reminders to Members to get annual tests such as a physical exam, cervical cancer screening, breast cancer screening, and immunizations. - 5.
-Monitoring the quality of care and developing action plans to improve the healthcare you are receiving. - 6.
-A Quality Improvement Committee which includes Network Providers to help us develop and monitor our program activities. - 7.
+Providing programs and educational items about general healthcare and specific diseases. - 3.
+Sending reminders to Members to get annual tests such as a physical exam, cervical cancer screening, breast cancer screening, and immunizations. - 4.
+A Quality Improvement Committee which includes Network Providers to help us develop and monitor our program activities. - 5.
 Investigating any Member concerns regarding care received.